Artsakh (song): Name

 Artsakh was one of the 15 provinces of the ancient Kingdom of Armenia.
-Today, Artsakh is still the Armenian name of the disputed region of Nagorno-Karabakh.
-The region achieved de facto independence alongside Armenian forces during the bloody war with Azerbaijan in 1988-94.
+Today, the name "Artsakh" is still used for the Nagorno-Karabakh region of Azerbaijan which corresponds to this historical province by Armenians.
+The region where the Armenians were the majority achieved de facto independence which would last until 2023 alongside the Armenian forces during the bloody war with Azerbaijan in 1988-94.
 The war is seen by Armenians as liberation of their historic lands and the song is a tribute to the Armenian victory.

 Usage in sports

 Parts of "Artsakh" have been used in sports, including: